xmengkinaxis/CPP/System Design Interview Checklist.md

 4. Wrap: 5 minutes (3 - 5 m)

 # NOTE:
-The key aspect of system design is to identify the problem area and trade off, and be able to justify a decision over another.
+The key aspect of system design is to identify the problem area and trade off, and be able to justify a decision over another. <br>
-Get the skeleton in the place and then start optimizing (optimization is an evolutionary process) notch by notch;
+Get the skeleton in the place and then start optimizing (optimization is an evolutionary process) notch by notch; <br>
+Interviewrs are more interested in your thought process throughout the interview than in your final design.
+The success heavily depends on your ability to communicate your thought process and hold a discussion (collaborate). <br>

 * Lead and drive an Open-ended conversation as doing a demo or presentation;
 * Everything is a trade-off; Make points with justification; Defend your design;
 * Do NOT over-design or under-design;
 * No single-point failure (to achieve highly reliable, no data lost)
+* Identify potential bottlenecks and future problems (scale)
+* Describe failover and impacts on users and Service Level Agreements (SLAs)
+* Backup and disaster recovery
+* Usage patterns, and security

 # 1. Ask clarifying and high-level design Questions to scope the problem well
 what an interviewer is expecting from us,